 Diagnosis first, then construction.
 Connected steps, documented, and maintained, not just delivered.

-No form.
+Run the 2-Minute Audit →No form.
 No commitment.
 An answer in 10 seconds.

 Map the bottlenecks.
 Define priorities.
 You know exactly what to automate first, and what doesn't need touching.
 No guesswork.
 No wasted sprint.